erashish41/employee-management-system/ems/source.md

 -When you use ((employees, admin)) in console.log(), JavaScript interprets this as an expression
     and returns only the last value, admin.
 -this means if we use (()) than it will returns only 1 value which is in last place.

+-{!user ? <Login /> : ''}
+-it means if user is empty then show login file if not than nothing